 At last, an appreciative guest, I thought.
 If only he knew.

-Then I spotted my parents enter the lobby and beckon me to join them.
+I spotted my parents enter the lobby and beckon me to join them.

 I checked the full breakfast tables.
 Nobody seemed to need anything, and the coffee pot was almost full.
 I went out to the lobby closely followed by Mark and Susan.